Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 Stigma of remote work

-Elizabeth Hirsh, Canada Research Chair in Law and Inequality at the University of British Columbia, says before the pandemic remote work was often seen as an accommodation for employees who needed the flexibility.
+Elizabeth Hirsh, Canada Research Chair in Law and Inequality at the University of British Columbia in Vancouver, says before the pandemic, remote work was often seen as an accommodation for employees who needed the flexibility.

 Many researchers agree that the key to avoiding this stigma is to offer work-from-home opportunities for all employees, not just those who need accommodations.

-Surveys like those from Statistics Canada and Angus Reid suggest that men are just as likely as women to prefer a hybrid work model.
+Surveys such as those from Statistics Canada and Angus Reid suggest that men are just as likely as women to prefer a hybrid work model.
 Hirsh says framing remote work as a perk for all employees helps to remove its traditional association with gender.

 Reinforcing inequities

-Marina Adshade, author of Dollars and Sex: How Economics Influences Sex and Love and an economics professor at UBC, has similar misgivings about the potential impact of work from home on female employees.
+Marina Adshade, author of Dollars and Sex: How Economics Influences Sex and Love and an economics professor at UBC, has similar misgivings about the potential impact of work from home on women.

 "I think that it almost certainly will reinforce pre-existing inequities in terms of advancement," Adshade said.
 "I think there's ways around it for individual companies.
 But I think as a society, as a culture, that's going to be very, very difficult."

-Adshade warns that female employees who work from home could miss out on building relationships with colleagues and supervisors over casual social interactions like coffee or lunch — relationships that could eventually help them secure better jobs.
+Adshade warns that female employees who work from home could miss out on building relationships with colleagues and supervisors over casual social interactions such as coffee or lunch — relationships that could eventually help them secure better jobs.

 She also worries that offering remote work as an accommodation rather than a perk could reinforce caregiving as a woman's responsibility.